-Andy is the chair of the Sport and Recreation Alliance.
+Andy is the on the board of the Sport and Recreation Alliance.
 With a very strong background in the sector he served arguably the UK’s sportiest constituency – Loughborough – with distinction for 13 years.

 As an MP he served as Parliamentary Private Secretary to Kate Hoey while she was Sports Minister and also introduced the 10 Minute Rule Bill for Community Amateur Sports Club legislation as well as chairing various sports committees in parliament – including the CCPRs own Sports Caucus.